wingbotai/docs/doc/buildingABot/createDialogue/create_dialogue.md

   - We will start with adding messages - click to Message button below the name of interaction
   - We are in casual conversation so lets talk with user like with friend.
 We will add two messages "I love coffee so much." and "Do you drink coffee too?"

   ![bot visual](../createDialogue/4.png)

 We can start conversation with user at this point.
-But we can not still respond to user reply
+But we can not still respond to user reply.

-##Handle user responses
+## Handle user responses

 We sent the message and user will response.
 He can just type the message and we should recognize it.
 We have two options in this case - we found coffee drinker or not.